-I remember my grandmother baking soda bread on her old fashioned solid fuel range.
+I remember my grandmother baking White Soda Bread on her old fashioned solid fuel range.
 Going down to breakfast in the morning there would be the delicious smell of fresh soda bread.

 Baking soda bread is for me a comforting return to childhood memories.
 It is a very simple, easy, quick bread to make and if you would like to start making your own bread but have little time then I suggest making soda bread.

 It’s the quickest of all breads – no kneading, no proving and tastes delicious.

 White Soda Bread

 In my last recipe I gave you my grandmother’s recipe for brown buttermilk soda bread – called wheaten bread in Ireland.
 This time it is my mother’s recipe for white soda bread known simply as soda bread in Ireland.